multipaths/DiffuPy/docs/source/intro.rst

 |      D       | 3          |
 +--------------+------------+

-.. | logFC | replace:: Log\ :sub:`2`\ FC

-4. Finally, you can provide a dataset with a column 'Node' containing node IDs, a column 'logFC' with their | logFC |
-and a column 'p-value' with adjusted p-values.
+4. Finally, you can provide a dataset with a column 'Node' containing node IDs, a column 'logFC' with their logFC and a column 'p-value' with adjusted p-values.
 You may also add a 'NodeType' column to run diffusion by entity type.

 +--------------+------------+---------+
 | Node         |   LogFC    | p-value |